davisliang/davisliang.github.io/_pages/about.md

 I am an Applied Scientist at [AWS AI](https://aws.amazon.com/ai/), working towards solving ongoing problems in natural language processing (information retrieval, question answering, machine translation, representation learning, etc.).

-Prior to Amazon, I worked as a Software Engineer at Yahoo and obtained my MS degree from UC San Diego, where I was advised by [Prof. Gary Cottrell](https://cseweb.ucsd.edu/~gary/).
+Prior to Amazon, I worked as a Software Engineer at Yahoo and obtained my MS degree in Computer Science from UC San Diego, where I was advised by [Prof. Gary Cottrell](https://cseweb.ucsd.edu/~gary/).
 During my undergrad, I was fortunate enough to work with [Prof. Michael J Tarr](https://www.cmu.edu/dietrich/psychology/people/core-training-faculty/tarr-michael.html) exploring the human perception of faces and scenes.

+## Research Areas
+I am interested in
+* Robust Machine Learning, in particular machine learning models that are robust to noises and distribution shift.
+* ML for Social Good, in particular tackling issues in fairness, bias, and misinformation.
+* Multilingual Systems, with a focus on zero-shot transfer to low-resource languages.
+* Large-scale Representation Learning, with a focus on unsupervised methods for representation learning.

+## Contact Me
+Please send all research and job-related inquiries to davisblaine.liang(at)gmail.com.